 I definitely fell into the category of runners but I was fortunate not to have been made to run for long.
 That’s because I had a guardian angel, Danny Quadros, a large Indian-African boy from Tanzania that no one in his right mind, not even the prefects, wanted to mess with.
 And thank God he was straight.
-Danny and I hit it off right from the start and while everyone else was screwing or getting screwed, we played board games, went for treks and talked, him about Tanzania and me about my life.
+Danny and I hit it off right from the start and while everyone else was screwing or being screwed, we played board games, went for treks and talked, him about his little sisters in Dar-e-Salam and me about my family back home.

 Danny didn’t come into my life by chance.
 I believe he was sent.
-And at exactly the right moment too.
-Here’s how Danny and I first met.
+Here’s how Danny and I first met….

 “Thank you”, I mumbled.
-Things gained acceleration thereafter.
+That must have been a green signal to Walter because things gained acceleration thereafter.
 When we fell in for supper one evening (this was a military style school and you fell in for everything, even to go to the showers), Walter fell in right behind me and as we waited for the prefects to give us the march command, he moved up and started rubbing his crotch against my ass.
 His stale breath on the back of my neck almost made me puke.
 By now any illusions I still had that he was just being friendly, had evaporated.

 In the showers the next afternoon, I tried to ensure I wasn’t alone and I quickly soaped and rinsed myself, my eyes furtive and alert.
 I was reaching out for my towel when I heard the shower curtain being drawn close and felt hands on my butt.
 I didn’t have to turn to check who it was.
 That stale breath gave him away.
 He had found a nice juicy pair of adolescent Bengali butt cheeks and he kneaded and squeezed them for a while.
 As I stood there paralyzed, he roughly spread my legs apart and began positioning himself behind, repeating over and over,” Don’t worry, it’s going to be okay, keep quiet, won’t take long.”